ibm-cloud-docs/watson-assistant/publish.md

    ![Revert to a prior version](images/revert-version.png)

 1. After you revert, you can go to the **Actions** page to make any fixes or updates.
-When you're ready to publish, go to the **Publish** page and publish your updated content as a new version, for example, V3.
+When you're ready to publish, go to the **Publish** page and publish your updated content as a new version (for example, V3).